ioki-mobility/summaraizer-action/README.md

 Checkout the [summaraizer project](https://github.com/ioki-mobility/summaraizer) for all possible providers and their respective arguments.

 Please note that you could also run `ollama` [within your GitHub Action](https://stackoverflow.com/a/78539440).

+The permission `issue: write` is required to add the comment to your issue.

 ## Why?